Blue's Big Musical Movie: Plot

+Blue, Steve, and everyone else at the Blue's Clues house are putting on a show in the backyard, called the "You Can Be Anything You Wanna Be" show, where everyone gets to sing about what they want to be when they grow up.
+While the gang has their breakfast and talks about the show, Periwinkle eavesdrops on them, but mishears them, believing it's a "magic show", and leaves to practice his tricks for it.
+Blue and Tickety-Tock are doing a duet about being teachers, but while showing off their performance to everyone, Tickety's voice gets raspy, and she loses her voice.
+So, she decides to ring her bells during the performance instead, leaving Blue without a singing partner.

-Tickety loses her voice before the show, but she can ring her bells.
-But this makes Blue sad because she doesn't want to sing all alone.
-Luckily, she wants to play the game Blue's Clues to find another person to be her singing partner.
-Steve adds three clues to his list of things to do.
-Throughout the special, everyone works hard to prepare for the music show while Steve, Sidetable Drawer, and Periwinkle struggle to achieve certain goals.
-Steve wishes to be able to find a clue without the help of the viewers, Sidetable Drawer struggles to tell Steve her wish to be in the show, and Periwinkle fails to get Steve's attention to watch his magic tricks.
+So, Blue decides she wants to play a game of Blue's Clues to find another person to be her singing partner.
+Throughout the special, everyone works hard to prepare for the music show, while Steve, Sidetable Drawer, and Periwinkle struggle to achieve certain goals: Steve wishes to be able to find a clue without the help of the viewers, Periwinkle fails to get Steve's attention to watch his magic tricks, and Sidetable Drawer wants to be in the show too, but is somehow too shy to ask Steve about it.